qb1968/cs-sprint-challenge-hash-tables/README.md

 Be prepared to demonstrate your understanding of this week's concepts by answering questions on the following topics.
 You might prepare by writing down your answers beforehand.

 1. Hashing functions
+It is any function that can be used to map data of size to a fixed size.
+The returned values are called hashes.
+They are used to index a fixed size table called a hash table.

 2. Collision resolution
+A way to handle collisions when two or more items should be kept in same location, especially in hash tables.

 3. Performance of basic hash table operations
+They are used to implement dictionary and map data structures and offer efficient lookup, insert, and delete operations.

 4. Load factor
+It is the number of keys stored in the hash table divided by the capacity.

 5. Automatic resizing
+Say we have a hash table with a size of 101.
+If the table got full we would need a way to increase it.
+Re-implementing the put method so that the table will automatically resize itself when the loading factor reaches a predetermined value (you can decide the value based on your assessment of load versus performance).
+Remember that all current data will have to be re-hashed based on the new table size.

 6. Various use cases for hash tables
+Storing anything where you need access based on a non integer Storing anything where you need sparse storage even based on an integer.
+Storing anything where there is no need to access data in the order the data is inserted (see note below).
+Storage where insertion and access both need to be fast.
+Storage where uniqueness is useful.

+Examples include :

+Text index into flatter data structures - use a hashtable to index data items in an array/list.
+Implementation of a sparsely filled map - where the co-ordinate is the key.

 We expect you to be able to answer questions in these areas.
 Your responses contribute to your Sprint Challenge grade.